Bargis mountain valley

 Bargis mountain valley - Paradise for mountaineers

 Are you a true mountain lover who prefers to get away from the crowds?
 Then you’ve come to the right place in Bargis.
-The mountain valley is a renowned as a paradise for mountaineers and is the perfect base for short walks or long mountain treks to Flims or Trins.
-Bargis is hidden behind a rock face created by the Flims landslide at an altitude of 1,550 metres.
-As the access road is blocked for private traffic, this is the perfect place to enjoy the peace and tranquillity of the mountains.
+The mountain valley is renowned as a paradise for mountaineers and is the perfect base for short walks or long mountain treks to Flims or Trin.
+Bargis is hidden behind a rock face, created by the Flims landslide, at an altitude of 1,550 metres a.s.l.
+As the access road is closed for private traffic, this is the perfect place to enjoy the peace and tranquillity of the mountains.

 A place of power & Scala Mola